 It’s important that the content on your site is of a high enough quality for your sector and your audience, and contains all the relevant information that Google would expect to see.
 If your page is about car repair and replacement parts, Google may expect to see part numbers and part names being used, perhaps even a table of other compatible parts for the car.

-Crawlability and indexation issues
+Crawlability and indexing issues

 When Google crawls your domain, it doesn’t (always) crawl every page.
 It’s important that you understand your domain’s crawl budget and how efficiently the budget is being spent.